dplutcho/resume_extractor/README.md

 Python libraries utilized
 --------------

-ResumeExtract depends on the topia (a keyword extraction library), OpenCalais (an entity extraction web-service) and its python client called 'Calais', along with NLTK (The Natural Language Toolkit) ResumeExtract also utilizes the restlite python package along with the wsgiref python package.
+ResumeExtract depends on topia (a keyword extraction library), OpenCalais (an entity extraction web-service) and its python client called 'Calais', along with NLTK (The Natural Language Toolkit).
+ResumeExtract also utilizes the restlite python package along with the wsgiref python package.

 Service utilization